ibexa/documentation-user/docs/content_management/translate_content.md

 When a content item has three or more published language versions, a dropdown field appears at the top of the source column instead of a label.
 You can use the dropdown list to change the language that is displayed in the source column.

+#### Hide the source

+When the source is placed on the right, the divider between the source and target columns contains a **Collapse source language** button.
+The button toggles the source panel visibility, allowing editors to hide the source text when they no longer need it.

 #### Distraction-free mode